felixbrucker/foxy-proxy/README.md

 To startup pm2 on boot use `pm2 save` to save the current running config and `pm2 startup` to startup pm2 on boot.
 This will only work when installed via git.

+Alternatively docker (tag) based deployments with automatic updates through [watchtower](https://github.com/v2tec/watchtower) can be used as well.

 ## Updating the proxy

+### Git
 When installed as a git repository just `git pull`.
 If the changes have new dependencies required one needs to execute `npm ci` again as well before starting the proxy.

+### NPM
 When installed via npm just run `npm update -g bhd-burst-proxy`

+### Docker
+When using docker just pull the latest image or tag you want to update to and replace the running container.
+This can be automated via [watchtower](https://github.com/v2tec/watchtower).

 ## BHD wallet bugs and quirks to be aware of